mirage/mirage-www/tmpl/blog/mirage-entropy.md

 We often call this quality of unpredictability *entropy*.
-In a sense, by employing an algorithmic generator, we have just shifted the burden of being unpredictable around.
+In a sense, by employing an algorithmic generator, we have just shifted the burden of being unpredictable to the beginning.
 But now we're cornered and have to search for entropy in the only place where a computer can find it: in the physical world.

 A typical (kernel-level) RNG-system reaches out into the world around it through